pivotal/docs-tap/tap-gui/plugins/scc-tap-gui.hbs.md

 ## <a id="sc-visibility"></a> Supply Chain Visibility

-Before using the SCC plug-in to visualize a workload, you must create a workload.
+Before using the Supply Chain Visibility (SCC) plug-in to visualize a workload, you must create a workload.

 The workload must have the `app.kubernetes.io/part-of` label specified, whether you manually create the workload or use one supplied with the OOTB supply chains.